sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 Taking insipiration from my young son who absolutely adores eating all kinds of berries, this environment is made up of a rectangular grid which the baby may move around attempting to collect and eat berries.
 The berries being spherically shaped, are able to roll around the environment making the game a little more challenging for the baby.
 Finally, to make the task even more challenging for the intrepid berry hunter there may be a parent present marching around the grid trying to stop the baby from consuming all the expensive berries.

 Here is an example of the baby (in green) moving randomly around the environment.
 The berries (in purple) have been given a random movement probability of 50%.
-There is a parent (in blue) who is also moving randomly around the environment with probability 50%.
+There is a parent (in green) who is also moving randomly around the environment with probability 50%.
 Parents (or dads as I call them in the code) are referred to as dumb if they just move randomly.

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/random-dumb.gif" alt="Baby moving randomly against dumb dad"></center>